outlaw777/outlaw777/README.md

-I recently recevice CompTia Security+ cerification I'm interest in technology and a dedication to solving complex problems.
+I recently recevice CompTia Security+ cerification and Microsoft Certified: Azure Fundamentals I'm interest in technology and a dedication to solving complex problems.

 ## Objective